philsbln/draft-tiesel-quic-unreliable-streams/draft-tiesel-quic-unreliable-streams.md

 Unreliable Stream Support Negotiation
 ------------------------------------

-To keep the complexity of a minimal QUIC implementation low, the support of unreliable streams is optional.
+Support of unreliable streams is optional to reduce the complexity of minimal QUIC implementations.
+If the applications protocol makes no use of partial delivery of stream data, unreliable stream support should not be signaled on the connection.

 An endpoint signals its willingness to receiving unreliable stream frames during the TLS handshake using the transport parameter accept_unreliable_stream_frames (value TBD – used as flag the same way as omit_connection_id specified in [I-D.draft-ietf-quic-transport]).

-Connections on behalf of applications that make no use of partial delivery of stream data should not send accept_unreliable_stream_frames even if the QUIC implementation support it.